MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/udecxusbdevice/nf-udecxusbdevice-udecxusbdeviceinitallocate.md

-The UDE client driver calls this method to allocate parameters for the virtual device that is created by a subsequent call to <a href="..\udecxusbdevice\nf-udecxusbdevice-udecxusbdevicecreate.md">UdecxUsbDeviceCreate</a>.
-If the device is not created or the driver is finished using the resources, the driver must free the resources by calling <a href="..\udecxusbdevice\nf-udecxusbdevice-udecxusbdeviceinitfree.md">UdecxUsbDeviceInitFree</a>.
+The UDE client driver calls this method to allocate parameters for the virtual device that is created by a subsequent call to <a href="https://msdn.microsoft.com/library/windows/hardware/mt595959">UdecxUsbDeviceCreate</a>.
+If the device is not created or the driver is finished using the resources, the driver must free the resources by calling <a href="https://msdn.microsoft.com/library/windows/hardware/mt627969">UdecxUsbDeviceInitFree</a>.

 ## -see-also

-<a href="https://msdn.microsoft.com/library/windows/hardware/mt595939">Write a UDE client driver</a>